 Post-diagnosis, men and women who have an HPV infection should carefully monitor their body and obtain regular check-ups.

 Vaccines are available that protect against the most common cancer-causing strains of the virus, HPV-16 and HPV-18.
-These two HPV strains cause 70% of cervical carcinomas, 72% of anal carcinomas and are also highly prevalent in vulvar, vaginal, penile and head and neck cancers associated with HPV.
+These two HPV strains cause 75% of cervical carcinomas and are also highly prevalent in vulvar, vaginal, penile and head and neck cancers associated with HPV.
+It is estimated that up t0 85% of anal carcinomas are caused by HPV-16.

 There are currently two vaccines on the market that are approved by the Federal Drug Administration (FDA) called Gardasil and Cervarix with different indications.
 These vaccines are administered in three doses, all of which are required for them to be most effective.